CometBackup/comet-whmcs-module/README.md

 # Comet WHMCS Module Documentation - **2018/10/31**
+__Requirements:__
+* Comet Server v18.9.2+
+* WHMCS v7.6.0+

+Earlier versions of these products may work with some caveats, but are untested.
 ## Installation and Configuration
 1. Extract the module .zip file
 2. Upload the module folder to your WHMCS provisioning module folder, and rename it to __cometbackup__.